 It’s the freakiest time of year and we couldn’t be more excited to scream our guts out at one of the scariest haunted houses NYC has to offer.
-Get all your thrills and chills at these horrifying haunted houses, filled with the monsters of your nightmares.
-If you want to know just what you’ll be getting yourself into, check out our exclusive first look at this year’s gory Blood Manor (it’s our number one pick for the scariest haunted house in NYC).
+Get all your thrills and chills at these horrifying venues, filled with monsters from your worst nightmares.
+If you want to know just what you’ll be getting yourself into, check out video from the ever-gory Blood Manor (it’s our number one pick for the scariest haunted house in NYC).
 Haunted houses may pack plenty of frights, but if you’re looking to get shaken to your core this season, check out these immersive experiences and “microtheaters,” at which you’ll join a handful of participants—and go off-script to determine your own fate in the story.
 We also have the best Halloween parties and Halloween events to get you in that creepy mood.
 If immersing yourself in the world of goblins and ghouls is too much for you, try staying home and watching one of the best horror movies on Netflix instead.

 Spookiest haunted houses in NYC